Chap 5 – Is There A Personality Type Predisposed to Slower Trauma Recovery?

 To the A/B description;

+( note..
 Sometimes the description works, sometimes it doesn’t, but allow yourself the space to see if it works for you.
-If it doesn’t then just skip along to the next chapter.
+If it doesn’t then just skip along to the next chapter. )

-Here comes a question.
-It’s important to go with your gut feelings when answering.
+In answering it’s important to go with your gut feelings.

-Think back to your childhood and your early days of life and how you felt.
+Think back to your childhood and your early days of life.
+How you felt then.
 It is not about what you thought you ought to feel, but how you actually felt.

-Once you’ve arrived at his place as a very young child, did you feel that there was a welcome waiting for you by those around you?
+Once you’ve arrived in your head at his place as a very young child … the question is … did you feel that there was a welcome waiting for you?
+From parents, family, those around you?

-I use the analogy of a family table, maybe with parents, grandparents, sisters, brothers etc. Did you feel that there was a place at the family table?
-Maybe a seat waiting for you, a chair with your name on it?
+Let me describe a scenario.
+Imagine a family table, maybe with parents, grandparents, sisters, brothers etc already sitting at it.
+Did you feel that there was a place at the family table for you?
+Maybe a seat waiting for you.
+A chair with your name on it?
 A place mat?
 A welcome that said “Hello Martha (or John or Noah), we have been waiting happily for you to arrive and we are so glad that you are here.”

 Was it a welcome to your place in the family that said “Please feel loved and cherished and wanted and worthy of being here.
-There is nothing you need to do other than be you.
+There is nothing you need to do.
 You’re loved.
-All you need to be is you”
+All you need to be is be you”

 Or